AnXh3L0/anxh3l0.github.io/content/posts/2018-10-10-truth-about-email.md

----
-layout: post
++++
-title: "The truth about e-mail"
+title = "The truth about e-mail" date = "2018-10-10 12:00:00"
-date: 2018-10-10 12:00:00
-image: '/assets/img/posts/email.png'
+featured = '/assets/img/posts/email.png'
-description: 'A short beginner-friendly intro on e-mail ins and outs'
+description = 'A short beginner-friendly intro on e-mail ins and outs' tags = ["email", "privacy", "tips", "beginner", "foss"] categories = ["article", "privacy", "blog"]
-tags:
-- email
-- privacy
-- tips
-- beginner
-- foss
-categories:
-- article
-- privacy
-- blog
----
++++

 Before reading this article, you might want to take a look at the ["Threat Modeling" article](/threat-modeling).